CommodoreOS/PCUAE/README.md

 # Project Carousel USB Anniversary Edition
-PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel, and load different versions of the carousels, Modes on the machines.
+PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel(THEC64 Mini, THEC64 Maxi and THEVIC20 Only), and load different Modes on the machines.
-For THEC64 Mini, THEC64 Maxi and THEVIC 20.
+For THEC64 Mini, THEC64 Maxi, THEVIC 20 and now THEA500 Mini.
 It is been developed by Spannernick.

 PCUAE License

-Project Carousel USB Anniversary Edition by Spannernick,
+Project Carousel USB Anniversary(Amiga) Edition(PCUAE/PCUAAE) by Spannernick,

 Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Changer),

-Fake Update by jj0 and cyanic and raxrip who created the firmware unpacker/packer that makes this possible,
+Fake Update by jj0, cyanic and raxrip who created the firmware unpacker/packer that makes this possible,

-Load Carousel Games from USB Stick using Carousel Gamelist Changer and have different carousel gamelists on TheCarousel,
+Load Carousel Games from the USB Drive using Carousel Gamelist Changer and have different carousel gamelists on TheCarousel(PCUAE Only),

-JIFFYDOS 6 included,
+JIFFYDOS 6 is included,

-C64 SID Music playing in the background, plays different SID music on each carousel gamelists on TheCarousel C64 0 to G, H to R and S to Z.
+C64 SID Music playing in the background, plays different SID Music on each Carousel Gamelists on TheCarousel C64 0 to G, H to R and S to Z(PCUAE ONLY).

 **This is free for non commercial use - NOT to SELL**